 Grad School Application Timeline

-Graduate School Statement of Purpose and Personal Statement
+Refining Your Graduate School Statement of Purpose and Personal Statement

 The statement of purpose for graduate school (sometimes called a letter of intent or a research statement) is where you detail your future plans and how the school you’re applying to can help you achieve those goals.

-• Why you want to study it?
+• Why do you want to study it?

-Options for Paying for Graduate School?
+Options for Paying for Graduate School

-• Student loans
+• Federal student loans

-• Work-study programs
+• Work-study program

 Universities sometimes use the FAFSA to make financial aid determinations, but some have their own application process.
 Again, check the graduate school website to find out relevant deadlines and procedures.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.